RotherOSS/doc-otobo-installation/content/installation-docker.rst

 * `${OTOBO_NGINX_WEB_PORT}`
 This means for example the HTTPS port can be changed from 8443 to 8444 by setting `OTOBO_WEB_HTTPS_PORT=8444` in *.env*.

-There are various possibilities for customizing the nginx configuration.
-One way is to use a locally built image that is derived from the image `otobo-nginx-webproxy`.
-In such a local image, nginx can be configured in a very flexible way.

 .. warning::